Tortoises are calm and even-tempered creatures, so it can be hard to tell when a tortoise feels sad.

 A tortoise that isn’t provided with enrichment will likely become depressed.
 Its entire life is spent in its enclosure.
-So, if there’s nothing there to keep it occupied, it’ll get bored.
+So, if there’s nothing to keep it occupied, it’ll grow bored.

 Tortoises enjoy being allowed outside to explore the yard and eat the greenery they find.
 Always supervise these sessions, and keep them away from toxic plants.

-Shallow water dishes or fountains are recommended as they’ll keep tortoises hydrated, creating a new sensory experience.
+Shallow water dishes or fountains are recommended for keeping tortoises hydrated, creating a new sensory experience.